A rechargeable AA battery supporting Qi wireless charging: Introduction

 \section{Introduction}

-Wireless power transfer (WPT)~\cite{2020_Imura} finds numerous applications both in the areas where it solves technical issues related to the presence of wires, brushes, or connectors providing power transmission, for example, in magnetic resonance imaging~\cite{2020_Nohava, 2024_Burmistrov}, as well as in consumer devices where it allows enhancing the user comfort and device usability~\cite{2024_Alabsi}.
+Wireless power transfer (WPT)~\cite{2022_Yao_Simultaneous} finds numerous applications in areas where it solves technical issues related to the presence of wires, brushes, or connectors that provide power transmission, for example, in medical implants~\cite{2019_Mashhadi_New,2025_Wang_Design,2022_Roy_Powering,2025_Lee_Reconfigurable}, as well as in consumer devices where it allows one to enhance user comfort and device usability~\cite{2024_Alabsi}.

-The types of electromagnetic near-field WPT are classified by the coupling mechanism between a transmitter and a receiver, which include capacitive~\cite{2017_Lu}, inductive~\cite{2013_Covic}, and magnetic resonant~\cite{2007_Kurs} couplings.
-The latter provides an efficient power transmission over greater distances compared to capacitive~\cite{2015_Dai} and inductive~\cite{2007_Kurs} WPT due to a strong coupling between the transmitting and receiving coils sharing the same resonant frequency, and usually operates at kHz or MHz frequencies.
-Along with a conventional resonant WPT implementation via $LC$-circuits~\cite{2007_Kurs}, various concepts for improving the WPT efficiency have been addressed, including applications of artificial composite medium~\cite{2011_Wang, 2014_Lipworth, 2016_Rodriguez} or high-index dielectric resonators~\cite{2014_Wang}.
-Finally, long-range energy transmission over several meters and larger distances can be realized with the use of far-field microwave techniques~\cite{2019_Song, 2022_Pereira} and infrared lasers~\cite{2018_Zhang}.

-The key standard of magnetic resonant WPT for consumer electronics is Qi~\cite{2013_Hui}, which is widely used in smartphones, smart watches, earphones, power banks, and computer mouses, to name a few.
-Qi transmitters are often integrated in public infrastructure, with the Internet of Things concepts being developed to optimize the usage of chargers~\cite{2019_Lai}.
-Moreover, many promising industrial and medical applications of Qi undergo a phase of active development, including compact health tracking rings~\cite{2021_Nguyen}, electronic tattooes~\cite{2023_Lu}, and lab-on-a-chip centrifugal microfluidic platforms~\cite{2016_Delgado, 2018_Delgado}.
-Finally, Qi standard is applied in designing specific experimental setups such as swarms of tiny moving robots~\cite{2021_Li}.
+The key standard for magnetic resonant WPT for low- and medium-power consumer electronics is Qi~\cite{QiStandard}, which is widely used in smartphones, smartwatches, earphones, power banks, and computer mice, to name a few~\cite{2013_Hui,2015_Treffers_History,2020_Sousa_Optimal}.
+Qi transmitters are often integrated into public infrastructure and transport, with Internet of Things concepts being developed to optimize the usage of chargers~\cite{2019_Lai}.
+Moreover, many novel applications of Qi are actively being developed, ranging from health tracking rings~\cite{2021_Nguyen} to exotic examples such as electronic tattoos~\cite{2024_Kim_Unobstructive}, lab-on-a-chip centrifugal microfluidic platforms~\cite{2018_Delgado}, and swarms of tiny moving robots~\cite{2021_Li}.
+However, the majority of Qi receivers are currently incorporated into the devices being charged or connected to them via USB, limiting the applicability of wireless charging in peripherals not supplied with USB connectors.